|City/Town: • Lantana|

+It was originally built to house 500 patients who were separated by race; white patients were lived in the east wing while African-American patients lived in the west wing.
+The grounds also including housing for doctors and nurses as well as its own power, water, and sewage treatment plants.
 All the W.T.
 Edwards Hospitals were constructed in the same basic way and this one was no different.
 The main buildings were all very long and thin, consisting of 5 floors with a few smaller wings branching off from the main building.
 At the time, it was thought that fresh air and sunlight was the best treatment for TB, so the building was constructed facing southeast to take advantage of the westward winds and has many windows to allow maximum sunlight and fresh air circulation.

 In May 1969, the state renamed the Southeast Florida State Tuberculosis Hospital to A. G. Holley State Hospital, after Adrian Glenn Holley.
-Holley was appointed to the state’s tuberculosis board in 1953 and became it’s chairman in 1958 when it’s first president, W.T.
+Holley was appointed to the state’s tuberculosis board in 1953 and became it’s chairman in 1958 when its first president, W.T.
 Edwards, resigned.
-Holley remained chairman until 1968 when the tuberculosis board was dissolved as the disease was no longer considered a public-health threat and all but two of the state’s tuberculosis hospitals had closed, the other being the W.T.
+Holley remained chairman until 1968 when the tuberculosis board was dissolved as the disease was no longer considered a public health threat and all but two of the state’s tuberculosis hospitals had closed, the other being the W.T.
 Edwards Hospital in Tampa.

+With the discovery of drugs to treat tuberculosis patients outside of the hospital setting, the daily census at the hospital by 1971 dropped to less than half of the original 500.
+By 1976 the beds and staff at A. G. Holley was reduced to serve a maximum of 150 patients.
 As space became available, other agencies were invited to move onto the complex to utilize the unique environment.
 Between 1975 and 1988, the west-wing of A. G. Holley served as a minimum-security prison for young, non-violent male offenders until five inmates escaped, one of them killing a Palm Beach police officer.
 The facility changed to only hold low-risk female inmates until 1992.

+Tuberculosis in the United States and especially in Florida began to increase in the mid-1980s.
+This was due to the emergence of HIV, an increase in homelessness, drug addiction, immigration from areas of high tuberculosis, the spread in institutional settings, and the spread of drug-resistant tuberculosis.
 As the incidence of TB declined, so did the number of beds.
 Although the hospital was licensed for 100 beds, it was only funded for 50.
-As the rate of tuberculosis continued to decline, the Florida Legislature felt it was no longer cost effective to run the hospital at a deficit of $10 million per year.
-The Florida legislature mandated in the 2012 session that the hospital close its doors by January 1, 2013.
+As the rate of tuberculosis continued to decline, the Florida Legislature felt it was no longer cost-effective to run the hospital at a deficit of $10 million per year.
+The Florida legislature mandated in the 2012 session that the hospital closes its doors by January 1, 2013.